burnpiro/erdem.pl/content/posts/2022/2022-04-integrated-gradients/integrated-gradients.md

 <figure id="figure-2">
     <img src="ig-saint_bernard-interpolation.png" alt="IG Interpolation"/>
     <figcaption>Figure 2: Five-step interpolation between the baseline <b>x'</b> and the input image <b>x</b>.
 The first image on the left (alpha:0.0) is not a part of the interpolation process.
-Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[4]</a></figcaption>
+Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[5]</a></figcaption>
 </figure>

 <figure id="figure-3">
     <img src="ig-saint_bernard.png" alt="IG Results"/>
     <figcaption>Figure 3: Visualization of the saliency map by the IG generated for the class <b>saint_bernard</b>.
 The result is averaged over 50 interpolation steps.
-Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[4]</a></figcaption>
+Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[5]</a></figcaption>
 </figure>

 ### Baselines

 In recent years there was discussion about replacing constant color baseline with an alternative.
-One of the first propositions was to add Gaussian noise to the original image (see [Fig. 4a](#figure-4)). __Gaussian baseline__ was introduced by Smilkov et al. [2][smilkov2017smoothgrad] and used a Gaussian distribution centered on the current image with a variance $\sigma$.
+One of the first propositions was to add Gaussian noise to the original image (see [Fig. 4a](#figure-4)). __Gaussian baseline__ was introduced by Smilkov et al. [[2]][smilkov2017smoothgrad] and used a Gaussian distribution centered on the current image with a variance $\sigma$.
 This variance is the only parameter when tuning the method.
 Another baseline is called __Blur baseline__ and uses a multi-dimensional gaussian filter (see [Fig. 4b](#figure-4)).
-The idea presented by Fong and Vedaldi [3][fong2017interpretable] blurred version of the image is a domain-specific way to represent missing information and therefore be a valid baseline according to the original definition.
-Inspired by the work of Fong and Vedaldi, Sturmfels et al. [3][sturmfels2020] introduced another version of the baseline, which is based on the original image.
+The idea presented by Fong and Vedaldi [[3]][fong2017interpretable] blurred version of the image is a domain-specific way to represent missing information and therefore be a valid baseline according to the original definition.
+Inspired by the work of Fong and Vedaldi, Sturmfels et al. [[4]][sturmfels2020] introduced another version of the baseline, which is based on the original image.
 This baseline is called the __Maximum Distance baseline__ and creates a baseline by constructing an image with the largest value of the $L1$ distance from the original image.
 The result of that can be seen in [Figure 4c](#figure-4).
 The problem with the maximum distance is that it doesn't represent the "absence of feature".
 It contains the information about the original image, just in a different form.
 In the same work, Sturmfels et al. created another baseline called __Uniform baseline__.
 This time, the baseline doesn't require an input image and uses only uniform distribution to generate a baseline (see [Fig. 4d](#figure-4)).
 The problem with selecting a baseline is not solved, and for any further experiments, the "black image" baseline is going to be used.

 <figure id="figure-4">
     <img src="ig_baselines.png" alt="IG Baselines"/>
     <figcaption>Figure 4: Alternative baselines for IG.
 Gaussian baseline is using <b>σ = 0.5</b> to generate noise.
 Blur baseline is using <b>σ = 5</b> in a gaussian filter.
 All the values are clipped at <b><0,1></b> to be within the range of the scaled colors.
-Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[4]</a></figcaption>
+Image source: Stanford Dogs <a href="https://www.kaggle.com/jessicali9530/stanford-dogs-dataset">[5]</a></figcaption>
 </figure>

 ### References:

 1. M. Sundararajan, A. Taly, Q. Yan.
-[Axiomatic attribution for deep networks.][sundararajan2017axiomatic] International Conference on Machine Learning, strony 3319–3328.
+[Axiomatic attribution for deep networks.][sundararajan2017axiomatic] International Conference on Machine Learning, pages 3319–3328.
 PMLR, 2017.
 2. D. Smilkov, N. Thorat, B. Kim, F. Viégas, M. Wattenberg.
 [Smoothgrad: removing noise by adding noise.][smilkov2017smoothgrad] arXiv preprint arXiv:1706.03825, 2017.
 3. R. C. Fong, A. Vedaldi.
 [Interpretable explanations of black boxes by meaningful perturbation][fong2017interpretable].
-Proceedings of the IEEE International Conference on Computer Vision, strony 3429–3437, 2017.
+Proceedings of the IEEE International Conference on Computer Vision, pages 3429–3437, 2017.
 4. P. Sturmfels, S. Lundberg, S.-I. Lee.
 [Visualizing the impact of feature attribution baselines][sturmfels2020].
 Distill, 5(1):e22, 2020.
 5. A. Khosla, N. Jayadevaprakash, B. Yao, L. Fei-Fei.
 Stanford dogs dataset. [https://www.kaggle.com/jessicali9530/stanford-dogs-dataset][stanford-dogs], 2019.
 Accessed: 2021-10-01.